habitat-sh/habitat/components/habitat-chef-io/README.md

 ## Workstation Page Menu

 If you add content, it will not automatically show up in the left navigation menu.
-Build the site locally (`make serve`) and see the landing page (`http://localhost:1313`).
+Build the site locally (`hugo serve`) and see the landing page (`http://localhost:1313`).
-Any page followed by `Workstation Menu: False` has not been added to the left navigation menu.
+Any page followed by `Habitat Menu: False` has not been added to the left navigation menu.

 Each page needs a page title, an identifier, and a parent.